linuxboot/book/u-root/README.md

 Time compilation of byte code to machine code[20] to boost performance.

-## Embedding kernel and root file systems in FLASH
+## Embedding kernel and root file systems in flash

 The LinuxBIOS project[14][1], together with clustermatic[25], used an embedded kernel and simple root file system to manage supercomputing clusters.
-Due to space constraints of 1 MiB or less of FLASH, clusters embedded only a single-processor Linux kernel with a daemon.
+Due to space constraints of 1 MiB or less of flash, clusters embedded only a single-processor Linux kernel with a daemon.
 The daemon was a network bootloader that downloaded a more complex SMP kernel and root file